rhempel/fixitinfirmware/posts/lets-be-innovative.rst

 idea to understand how innovative it is right now.
 Here's a little table that can be used as inspiration:

-.. list-table:: Are We Innovating or Guessing?
-    :header-rows: 0
-    :widths: 20 80

-    * - Risk
+.. topic:: Risk

-      - How are we managing risk - is there a process to mature new ideas or are we hoping for success by doing research while we are developing the product?
+    How are we managing risk - is there a process to mature new ideas or are we hoping for success by doing research while we are developing the product?

-    * - Focus
+.. topic:: Focus

-      - Are we assuming innovation is something everyone is supposed to do or is there a more formal innovation process or team?
+    Are we assuming innovation is something everyone is supposed to do or is there a more formal innovation process or team?

-    * - Profile
+.. topic:: Profile
-      - Are we rotating people into innovation projects based only on their skills or are we also ensuring they have an innovation mindset?
+    Are we rotating people into innovation projects based only on their skills or are we also ensuring they have an innovation mindset?

 One of the biggest sources of failure for companies that want to be innovative is to ignore the difference between research and development.